Events

 Capacity Building Initiative

-The CBI is designed to provide practical knowledge and tools to help policymakers develop and strengthen the skills, abilities and processes they need to navigate a rapidly changing world.
-It offers a platform for in-depth discussions on crucial health policy topics, encourages networking between policymakers from different countries and organisations, and serves as a sustainable forum for ongoing dialogue on health sector challenges.
-In 2025 this 1.5-day workshop will explore the intersection of global health with foreign policy, contextualising it within governance processes, and simulating a real-life multilateral negotiation, thereby supporting policymaker participants to enhance their knowledge and skills to effectively influence and engage in global health policy processes.
-The workshop will build on the knowledge and competencies of the participants, empowering them to understand multilateral processes, navigate political complexities, and champion policies that reinforce health as a shared public good - a core tenet of the social contract.
+Recognising the current context where geopolitical tensions, health inequities, and mistrust in institutions are straining the notion of solidarity, the 2025 Capacity Building Initiative (CBI) explored the concept of global health diplomacy as a tool for rebuilding dialogue, trust and cooperation across borders.
+This 1.5-day workshop explored the intersection of global health with foreign policy, contextualising it within governance processes, and simulating a real-life multilateral negotiation, thereby supporting policymaker participants to enhance their knowledge and skills to effectively influence and engage in global health policy processes.
+The workshop built on the knowledge and competencies of the participants, empowering them to understand multilateral processes, navigate political complexities, and champion policies that reinforce health as a shared public good - a core tenet of the social contract.

 Plenaries and sessions held under the remit of the EHFG 2025 EU4Health Grant